rewamasri/FitCompass/README.md

 - messaging friends and reacting to their messages
 - friend recommendations based on workout goals

-Amshu: Database and miscellaneous
+Amshu: Database and miscellaneous features
 - Conversion from SQLite to MongoDB using pymongo
 - Creation of History page (previously was hardcoded and did not update the title or exercise list)
 - Email reminders to work out based on the number of workouts per week by user preference
 - Added search bar in workout library for the user to search by workout title or specific exercise
-- Addition of buttons to ensure the side panel on all webpages is consistent and leads to the right pages
+- Addition of buttons to ensure the side panel on all webpages is consistent and leads to the right pages (such as the inbox button and workout complete)

 ## Usage